david-drew/OV_Python_Docs/md/AUTO.md

 </tbody>
 </table>

-* When the application uses Auto-device to run FP16 IR on a system with CPU, dGPU and iGPU, Auto-device will offload this workload to dGPU.
+* When the application uses the Auto-device to run FP16 IR on a system with CPU, dGPU and iGPU, Auto-device will offload this workload to dGPU.
-* When the application uses Auto-device to run FP16 IR on a system with CPU and iGPU, Auto-device will offload this workload to iGPU.
+* When the application uses the Auto-device to run FP16 IR on a system with CPU and iGPU, Auto-device will offload this workload to iGPU.
-* When the application uses Auto-device to run WINOGRAD-enabled IR on a system with CPU, dGPU and iGPU, Auto-device will offload this workload to CPU.
+* When the application uses the Auto-device to run WINOGRAD-enabled IR on a system with CPU, dGPU and iGPU, Auto-device will offload this workload to CPU.

-In any case, when loading the network to dGPU or iGPU fails, the networks uses CPU as the fall-back choice.
+In cases when loading the network to dGPU or iGPU fails, CPU is the fall-back choice.

 ### Limit Auto Target Devices Logic